openjfx/openjfx-docs/README.md

 The static html files in this repository are hosted at [https://openjfx.io/openjfx-docs](https://openjfx.io/openjfx-docs).

+The source code of the different samples referred in the docs can be found [here](https://github.com/openjfx/samples).

 ## Contributing

 This project welcomes all types of contributions and suggestions.